-Higher Education Emergency Relief Funding (HEERF) Reporting:
+Higher Education Emergency Relief Fund (HEERF)

-Erikson values our students and we are invested in your success.
+Erikson values our students, and we are invested in your success.
 We recognize that the COVID-19 pandemic has created some very challenging circumstances for our students.
-To assist students who have been impacted financially, Erikson Institute is distributing CARES Act Emergency funding.
-This grant is from Erikson’s COVID-19 Emergency Fund Support Program funded by the CARES Act.
-The federal government has limited eligibility to students who were enrolled in on-campus programs on March 13,2020.
-These grants are available for specific financial expenses resulting from campus disruption associated with COVID-19 and do not need to be repaid.
+To assist students who have been impacted financially, Erikson Institute is distributing federal funding from the Higher Education Emergency Relief Fund.
+In response to the COVID-19 pandemic, the federal government has made funding available to higher education institutions, including funding for emergency financial aid grants to students.
+Following is information about Erikson Institutes approach regarding these funds.

 On March 27, 2020, the federal government enacted the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 The CARES Act includes a Higher Education Emergency Relief Fund (HEERF).
 A portion of HEERF funds must go directly to eligible students in the form of emergency financial aid grants for expenses related to the disruption of campus operations due to the COVID-19 crisis.
 Erikson Institute distributed $20,594 of HEERF Student Share Grant Funds to our student community for expenses incurred in the Spring 2020 and Summer 2020 semesters.

 In early 2021, the U.S. Department of Education (ED) announced additional funding available to institutions of higher education to serve students and ensure learning continues during the COVID-19 pandemic.
 This funding is allocated to the Higher Education Emergency Relief Fund II (HEERF II) by the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), which was signed into law on December 27, 2020, with $20,594 allocated and distributed to Erikson students during Spring 2021.